nikgalanop/edsger/doc/README.md

 - One can access a `delete`d "memory block" and modify its values.
 However this is not suggested, as this "block" can be reallocated at any given time.

-⚠️ Known issue: <br>
+#### ⚠️ Known issue: <br>
 When trying to change the "contents" of a `NULL` pointer, it usually results in `Segmentation Fault`.
-However, if the user has enabled optimizations, they might face an `Illegal instruction` message (and the program terminates on the same line of code).
+However, if the user has enabled optimizations, they might face an `Illegal instruction` message (and the program terminates on the same line of code), or no messages at all depending on the user's setup & LLVM version.
 Since the erroneous access results in Undefined Behaviour, the LLVM optimizer simply replaces this access with an "undefined opcode" instruction.
-[Related terms: `llvm.trap()` (LLVM API) & `ud2` (x86 IS)]
+[Related terms: `llvm.trap()` (LLVM API) & `ud2` (x86 IS) etc.]

 ### Labels
 - We do not allow two labels in the same function to have the same name.